Species Introduction

 ✓ Expert Tip

-Introduce new foods gradually to prevent digestive upset and encourage acceptance.
+Introduce new foods gradually to prevent digestive issues and observe their preferences to ensure a balanced diet.

 Q: What are the best tank mates for Ancistrus L519?